The James Cook University Hospital

 From January 2018

 Special permits are also available to patients and visitors who regularly attend the hospital, which offer reduced rates.
-Please speak to the staff on the ward or department you are visiting.
+Please speak to the staff on the ward or department you are visiting for details.

 To take advantage of this scheme, please contact the receptionist at your clinic, or ward sister, who will then arrange for a member of the travel link staff to complete an application for membership.